 What kid doesn’t like sweet tea?
 Maybe that’s just my kids because we live in the south.

 Anyway, take your herbal tea, add some honey to taste, and put it in the refrigerator for a few hours to cool down.
-Pour it up in a mason jar, pop in a fun paper straw and some ice cubes, and enjoy some herbal sweet tea a couple times a day.
+Pour it up in a mason jar, pop in a fun paper straw and some ice cubes, and enjoy some herbal sweet tea a couple of times a day.
 Your kids will love it, and they’ll feel spoiled being able to have a fun treat so often.
 You mom, won’t feel guilty because you’ll know their special treat is packed full of nutrients that are helping their body.

 2. Make herbal popsicles